 Learning Catalytics will be used for both in-class and out-of-class clicker/quiz questions.
-Most Learning

-Catalytics questions will be scored as 1 point for a correct answer and 0.5 points for an incorrect answer.
-Learning Catalytics has a answer/discuss/answer feature in which a question is presented for a second time after students have discussed the question with their classmates.
+Most Learning Catalytics questions will be scored as 1 point for a correct answer and 0.5 points for an incorrect answer.
+Learning Catalytics has an answer/discuss/answer feature in which a question is presented for a second time after students have discussed the question with their classmates.
 In these cases, both the initial question and the second presentation are each worth 1 point.
 No participation credit will be given without a submitted answer, so please make sure that your device is charged and has a stable connection to the internet.
+Your final Learning Catalytics score will be determined as the proportion of possible points that you earned, scaled to 80%.
+Thus, if you earn 80% or more of the possible Learning Catalytics points, you will receive 100% of the course points for this assignment.